siljawalenius/noah-portfolio/README.md

 3. This will bring you to a page listing all the branches.
 Find the branch that says "dev" and click the button to the right of it that says "new pull request"
 4. change the **base to main** and the **compare to dev**.
 The arrow should be pointing FROM dev TO main.
 5. give your changes a helpful title (eg. "changing the link to my new portfolio") and click the green button that says "create pull request"
+6. Finally, wait for the checks to complete (you'll see 2 green checkmarks when they do)
+7. Once checks are complete, click "merge pull request".
+This is a green button at the bottom.
+Give it one last check if you want, then click "confirm merge"
+8. If you're given the option to delete dev, do NOT do it.

+Congrats!
+You're done!
+Changes should show up on your live site within 5-10 minutes